MeshUDF: Fast and Differentiable Meshing of Unsigned Distance Field Networks: Related Work

 Deep implicit surfaces~\cite{Park19c,Mescheder19,Chen19c} have proved extremely useful to model watertight surfaces using occupancy grids and SDFs, while non-watertight surfaces can be handled either using UDFs or inflating an SDF around them.
 As meshing almost always involves using a version of the classic marching cube algorithm~\cite{Lorensen87}, we discuss these first.
 We then review recent approaches to representing non-watertight surfaces using implicit surfaces.

 \parag{Triangulating an Implicit Field.}

 Marching cubes was originally proposed in~\cite{Lorensen87} and refined in~\cite{Chernyaev95,Lopes03,Lewiner03} to triangulate the $0$-isosurface of a 3D scalar field.
 It marches sequentially across cubic grid cells and if field values at neighboring corners have opposing signs, triangular facets are created according to a manually defined lookup table.
 Vertices of these triangle facets are adjusted by linear interpolation over the field values.
 Since then, newer methods have been developed such as dual methods~\cite{Ju02}.
 They are better at triangulating surfaces with sharp edges at the expense of increased complexity and requiring a richer input.
-Hence, due to its simplicity and flexibility, along with the availability of efficient implementations, the original algorithm of~\cite{Lewiner03} remains in wide use~\cite{Mescheder19,Park19c,Peng20c,Hao20,Xu19b}.
+Hence, due to its simplicity and flexibility, along with the availability of efficient implementations, the original algorithm of~\cite{Lewiner03} remains in wide use~\cite{Mescheder19,Park19c,Peng20c,Hao20a,Xu19b}.
 More recently,~\cite{Chen21c} proposed a data driven approach at improving sharp features reconstructed by marching cubes.
 Even though marching cubes is not differentiable, it has been shown that gradients can be estimated for surface points, thus allowing backpropagation~\cite{Atzmon19,Remelli20b}.
 However, this approach requires surface normals whose orientation is unambiguous, which makes it impractical when dealing with non-watertight surfaces.

 \parag{Triangulating Implicit Non-Watertight Surfaces.}

 Unfortunately, neither the original marching cubes algorithm nor any of its recent improvements are designed to handle non-watertight surfaces.
 One way around this is to surround the target surface with a thin watertight one~\cite{Corona21,Guillard22a,Venkatesh21}, as shown in Fig.~\ref{fig:teaser}(a).
 One can think of the process as {\it inflating} a watertight surface around the original one.
 Marching cubes can then be used to triangulate the inflated surface, but the result will be some distance away from the target surface, resulting in a loss of accuracy.
 Another approach is to sample the minimum level set of an UDF field, as in NDF~\cite{Chibane20b} and AnchorUDF~\cite{Zhao21a}.
 This is done by projecting randomly initialized points on the surface using gradient descent.
 To ensure full coverage, points are re-sampled and perturbed during the process.
 This produces a cloud, but not a triangulated mesh with information about the connectivity of neighboring points.
 Then the ball-pivoting method~\cite{Bernardini99}, which connects neighboring points one triplet at a time, is used to mesh the cloud, as shown in Fig.~\ref{fig:teaser}(b).
 It is slow and inherently sequential.